The Haagerup property is not invariant under quasi-isometry

 \subsection{Generalized Baumslag-Solitar groups}

-Fix $n \in \NN$ an integer.
+Fix an integer $n \in \NN$.
 We consider the class $\GBS_n$ of groups $\Gamma$ acting cocompactly on a locally finite tree $T$ such that all (vertex and edge) stabilizers are isomorphic to $\ZZ^n$.
 Equivalently, a group $\Gamma$ is in $\GBS_n$ if it is the fundamental group of a finite graph of groups where all edge and vertex groups are isomorphic to $\ZZ^n$ \cite{Serre80}.

 Let $\Gamma$ and $T$ be as above.
 Fix a vertex $v \in T$ and an isomorphism $\Gamma_v \cong \ZZ^n$.
-The action of $\Gamma$ on $\Gamma_v$ by commensuration induces a homomorphism to the abstract commensurator $\hol : \Gamma \to \Comm(\Gamma_v) = \GL_n(\QQ)$ which we call the \textbf{holonomy map} (this is also sometimes called the modular homomorphism, especially for the class $\GBS_1$ \cite{Levitt07}).
+As all inclusions of edge groups into vertex groups have finite index, $\Gamma$ commensurates $\Gamma_v$.
+So the action of $\Gamma$ on $\Gamma_v$ by commensuration induces a homomorphism to the abstract commensurator $\hol : \Gamma \to \Comm(\Gamma_v) = \GL_n(\QQ)$, which we call the \textbf{holonomy map}\footnote{This is also sometimes called the modular homomorphism, especially for the class $\GBS_1$ \cite{Levitt07}.}.
 Note that $h$ is well-defined up to conjugation in $\GL_n(\QQ)$ (with the different possibilities coming from a different choice of basepoint $w$ and a different identification $\Gamma_w \cong \ZZ^n$).
 In fact, the commensurability class of $\Gamma_v$ inside $\Gamma$ does not depend on the chosen tree $T$ (as soon as $\Gamma$ is not amenable, equivalently $\Gamma$ stabilizes no vertex, no line and no end of $T$) see e.g.\ the proof of Lemma~8.5 in \cite{GuirardelLevitt07}.
-From now on, we view the holonomy as a map to $\GL_n(\RR)$.
+From now on, we view the holonomy as a map from $\Gamma$ to $\GL_n(\RR)$.

-We say that $\Gamma, \Gamma'$ have \textbf{Hausdorff equivalent holonomy} if there is a compact subset $K \subset \GL_n(\RR)$ and some $g \in \GL_n(\RR)$ such that $\hol(\Gamma) \subset g \hol'(\Gamma')g^{-1} K$ and $g \hol'(\Gamma') g^{-1} \subset \hol(\Gamma) K$.
+We say that $\Gamma, \Gamma'\in \GBS_n$ have \textbf{Hausdorff equivalent holonomy} if there is a compact subset $K \subset \GL_n(\RR)$ and some $g \in \GL_n(\RR)$ such that $\hol(\Gamma) \subset g \hol'(\Gamma')g^{-1} K$ and $g \hol'(\Gamma') g^{-1} \subset \hol(\Gamma) K$.
 In other words $\hol(\Gamma)$ is at finite Hausdorff distance from some conjugate $\hol'(\Gamma')$ for the word metric corresponding to some (equivalently any) compact generating set of $\GL_n(\RR)$.